Meet the winning progressive who just spoiled establishment Democrats' plans

 That means Republicans haven't yet spent millions of dollars highlighting the costs of government-run health care, which could run into the trillions.

-Now, whatever Omahans make of Medicare for All may have lasting reverberations for the future of the Democratic politics and, by extension, the future of healthcare in America.
+Now, whatever Omahans make of Medicare for All may have lasting reverberations for the future of the Democratic Party and, by extension, the future of health care in America.